ArshaShiri/codecrafters-redis-cpp/README.md

 * Disable Nagle's algorithm in TCP socket?
 * Exceptions should be handled
 * Add latency measurement metrics
-* Handle requests based on their arrival time.
 * Replace callbacks with futures and promises in the TCP server.
-(The program is sequential now)
+* Handle signals for program terminations
+* The TCP server should handle reading and writing as much as possible since it is edge triggered.
+(Handle large messages)
+* Make packet processing faster xdp, ebpf